 Skip to content

-The Open API Specification (OAS 3.0), a follow-on to Swagger 2.0 which merges in many of the modeling features of RAML 1.0, allows us to model and document our APIs in a machine- and human-readable format.
-OAS 3.0 has become the standard machine-readable representation of API schemas.
+The Open API Specification (OAS 3) allows us to model and document our APIs in a machine- and human-readable format.
+OAS 3 has become the standard machine-readable representation of API schemas.

 Having a standardized schema document enables API consumer and producer developers to formally agree on the API details in an automated way, providing tools for developers to perform basic data input validation and to provide developer documentation and the familiar swagger "Try it out" functionality.